DavidNash2024/Win32xx/samples/WinPlot/Readme.txt

 WinPlot Example
 ===============
 This project plots a function that the user enters via the input menu.
+The size of the plot axis and plotted function are resized to fill the view window.

 Examples of functions that can be entered are as follows: f(x) = x f(x) = x^2 - 3*x - 4